A Passage to India--Prelude to Civil War and Division

 And not just because of its independence movement.
 Forster also describes the early stage of the nascent religious conflict, which would lead to a civil war, cost India at least a million lives, and lead to the break-up of British India into four new nations—India, Bangladesh, Pakistan, and Sri Lanka.

-In one remarkable scene, Forster tells the story of a Muslim doctor named Aziz, who has to miss a few days at work when he contracts fever, after drinking unclean water.
-Colleagues from his medical practice and his friends in the government, both Muslim and Hindu, call on him to wish him a speedy recovery.
+In one remarkable scene, the main character in Passage, a Muslim doctor named Aziz has to miss a few days at work after he drinks unclean water and contracts fever.
+Colleagues from his medical practice and his friends in the government, both Muslim and Hindu, call on Aziz to wish him a speedy recovery.
 They end up in a petty, partisan quarrel, with some intimations about what will happen in the future.

-In fact, Forster writes as if everyone knows about the divisions in India already.
-Only the poorly-informed British overlords do not.
-When Aziz's guests inform him that a prominent Brahmin has diarrhea, Aziz declares, “That settles it.
-In twenty-four hours, he will be dead.”
-But Forster continues that, “Before long, they began to condemn (the Brahmin) as a source of infection.”
+When Aziz's guests inform him that a prominent Brahmin has diarrhea, the Muslims worry instantly about an epidemic.
+“Before long, they began to condemn (the Brahmin) as a source of infection.”
 One Muslim contends, “All illness proceeds from the Hindus.”
 At Muslim conferences, they dismissed the Hindus “with biting scorn.”

 Aziz liked to hear his religion praised.
 It soothed the surface of his mind, and allowed beautiful images to form beneath. . . .
 Not as a call to battle, but as a calm assurance came the feeling that India was one; Moslem; always had been; an assurance that lasted until they looked out the door. . . .